 - 1890 newspaper reports feature long discussions of the future the canal, which remained closed after the 1889 flooding.
 The compilation draws from Hagerstown, Shepherdstown, Baltimore, and Washington newspapers.

 - 1891 newspaper reports describe the deliberations over the fate of the canal shutdown by flooding in 1889.
 Venues included Congress, the courts, and the Maryland legislature.
 Many advocated leasing the canal to a railroad.
 Eventually the canal was repaired and resumed operations in July, more than two years after the 1889 flood.

 - 1893 newspaper reports features newspaper articles from Alexandria, Shepherdstown, and Washington, D.C.
 It was an encouraging year for the canal as it continued to recover from the shutdown caused by the flood of 1889.

-- 1894 newspaper reports include a few articles from the Washington Evening Star to complement those from The Evening Times in Cumberland.
+- 1894 newspaper reports include articles from the Washington Evening Star to complement those from The Evening Times in Cumberland.
 Readers will notice that many of the boats are numbered, rather than named.
 You can also view the boat departures in tabular form.

-- 1895 newspaper reports compiles articles transcribed from the Washington Evening Star and m The Evening Times in Cumberland.
+- 1895 newspaper reports compiles articles transcribed from two Washington newspapers and The Evening Times in Cumberland.
 Author Pauline Pry paints a picture of life along the canal in a 10-page article from the November 30 Evening Star.

 - 1896 newspaper reports consist primarily of articles from The Evening Times in Cumberland.
 The document also includes a few articles from the Alexandria Gazette, The (Frederick) News, The (Washington) Morning Times, and The (Washington) Evening Times.
 You can also view the boat departures in tabular form.